Someone wandering with little to no idea of gardening can doubt the nature of Anthurium magnificum.

 Anthurium magnificum differs from Anthurium crystallinum in petiole shape, fragrance, and growth pattern.

 Unlike epiphytic Anthurium crystallinum, Anthurium magnificum is primarily terrestrial.

 Magnificum smells like ripe fruit with a circular smooth petiole, while crystallinum has a winged quadrangle petiole with a menthol-like fragrance.

 Bottom watering could easily satisfy the water needs of Anthurium, but the risk of salt accumulation persists.

-But make sure to give water over the soil to wash away salt and other minerals every now and then.
+But make sure to give water over the soil to wash away salt and other minerals now and then.

 Anthurium magnificum is a good option for a plant lover because of its rare beauty and beautiful foliage with burgundy to dark green color essence mixes.